Judge hits No. 44, Yankees beat Mariners 9-4 to stop skid - WHIZ News

+SEATTLE (AP) — On a night when the Yankees ended their losing streak and Aaron Judge homered yet again, it wasn’t all good news for New York.

-SEATTLE (AP) — Aaron Judge hit his 44th homer, Josh Donaldson also went deep and drove in three runs, and the New York Yankees snapped a five-game losing streak by beating the Seattle Mariners 9-4 on Monday night.
+Judge hit his 44th homer, Josh Donaldson went deep and drove in three runs, and the Yankees snapped a five-game skid by beating the Seattle Mariners 9-4 on Monday.

 Donaldson doubled twice and Andrew Benintendi also had two doubles and three RBIs as the Yankees hammered Seattle pitching.
-But it wasn’t a perfect night — Matt Carpenter broke his left foot when he fouled off a pitch in the first inning.
+But there was a bad break early — Matt Carpenter fractured his left foot when he fouled off a pitch in the first inning.

+“I have no doubt in my mind that he’s going to still make an impact on this team even while he’s hurt,” said Yankees starter Jameson Taillon, who threw seven innings to get the win.
+“He’s come in here right away and made an impact on a lot of people.
+He’s not afraid to talk pitching with the pitchers.
+He’s not afraid to give honest feedback.
+He’s one of the best guys that I’ve been around and played with, so I wouldn’t be surprised if he finds his way back and makes an impact.”

+Carpenter, who was in a walking boot after the game, said there’s no timeframe yet for a possible return and he would first need to see a foot specialist.
+Carpenter began the night hitting .307 with 15 home runs and 37 RBIs in just 127 at-bats.

 New York manager Aaron Boone held a team meeting ahead of the series opener in Seattle after the Yankees were swept in St. Louis last weekend.
 His message was mostly a reminder the Bronx Bombers are arguably the most talented team in the American League and following the trade deadline have the pieces to make this a special season.